 Q. How will I know how my child is doing?

-A. In addition to the usual parents evening opportunities and end of year reports, the class teacher will meet with you each term to talk about how well your child is doing in relation to the targets and the next steps for him or her.
-The targets set act as stepping stones to make sure that your child achieves at least as well as expected by the end of each phase of learning.
+A. In addition to the usual parent consultations and end of year reports, the class teacher will meet with you each term to talk about how well your child is doing in relation to the targets and the next steps for him or her.
+The targets that are set act as stepping stones to make sure that your child achieves at least as well as expected by the end of each phase of learning.
 As part of the plan- making discussions we will talk about how you can help your child at home.
-We aim to support our parents in helping their children and there are a range of activities held in school and in the Children’s Centre that can support families in helping their children.
+We aim to support our parents in helping their children and there are a range of activities held in school and in the Hub run by Start Well that can support families in helping their children.
 As well as the formal opportunities to discuss your child's progress such as parent consultations and LSP reviews, staff are available at the end of the school day for discussions about your child and his/her progress.
 If you wish to speak with your child's class teacher or a member of the SEND team and are not able to speak with us at the end of the school day, please phone school and make an appointment and the member of staff you need to speak to will contact you by phone or make an appointment for a virtual meeting via MS Teams or Google Classroom.

 Q. What specialist services and expertise are available at or accessed by the school?

 A. Staff in school are trained in a variety of interventions that support pupils’ learning, social, emotional, mental health and medical needs.
 In addition, there are staff that have specialist qualifications in using Nurture Groups and Emotional Literacy Support Assistants, to support children’s social and emotional health needs.
 There are staff trained in supporting pupils with specific learning needs in particular areas including children who may have Dyslexia.
 Staff are trained in supporting specific medical and physical needs such as specific physical disabilities, ADHD and sensory processing.
 School has access to a range of specialist support including CAHMS, learning support, behaviour support, Speech and language therapy, Specialist sensory education support, Occupational and physiotherapy, physical disability support and Educational Psychology and Startwell.
 Although these outside agencies are not based on site, they are only a phone call or email away.
 We also work closely with the Outreach service whose staff work within our specialist school settings.
 These staff provide outreach advice and support for specific pupils in school.

 Q. How accessible is the school?

 A. Beech Hill Community Primary is located in a new building which opened in 2012.
 The building is fully wheelchair accessible and has a number of accessible toilets and a hygiene room.
-Each classroom is fitted with a sound field system and the majority of the flooring in each classroom is carpet with the exception of flooring by the outside doors.
-The environment has been developed to be accessible to children with a visual impairment.
+Each classroom is fitted with a speaker system and the majority of the flooring in each classroom is carpet with the exception of flooring by the outside doors.
+The environment has been developed to be auditory and visually "friendly".

 School has a developed programme of support and a network of specialist teachers to call upon to support children whose first language is not English.
 School are able to access interpreter support via the EMAS team to support with induction visits for example.
 In addition, staff use technologies including Google translate and talking pen software to translate key concepts in everyday conversation to parents’ first language in order to communicate more effectively with a child’s family.